 Be sure to blend the oats into a very fine powder for a softer-textured cookie.

 (If you end up with extra oat flour, you can store it in an airtight container in your pantry!
-It should last for up to 3 months.)
+It should last for up to 3 months.
+Use it to make this edible sugar cookie dough!)

 2: Mix No Bake Cookie Dough & Add Chocolate Nutella Filling